-- Goku in Dragon Ball before becoming a Super Saiyan tended to end up his fights in such a way, particullary against King Piccolo, Piccolo and Vegeta: In the first one, Goku ended up crippled, and the fight ended when he propelled himself against Piccolo, bursting clean through his torso and killing him.
-Against Piccolo, Goku ended up with a hole the size of a fist in his shoulder, and won by dropping from the sky against Piccolo and knocking him out of the ring (they were still on a tournament fight).
-The fight against Vegeta, it started quite even and Goku quickly gained the upper hand...
+- Goku in Dragon Ball before becoming a Super Saiyan tended to end his fights in such a way, particularly against King Piccolo, Piccolo, and Vegeta: In the first one, Goku ended up crippled, and the fight ended when he propelled himself against Piccolo, bursting clean through his torso and killing him.
+Against Piccolo, Goku ended up with a hole the size of a fist in his shoulder, and won by dropping from the sky against Piccolo and knocking him out of the ring (they were still in a tournament fight).
+As for the fight against Vegeta, it started quite even and Goku quickly gained the upper hand...
 Then Vegeta turned into a giant ape.
-Goku ended the fight lying in the ground with all his bones broken, while Vegeta lost because a giant 5-year old wereape fell on him.
+Goku ended the fight lying on the ground with all his bones broken, while Vegeta lost because a giant 5-year old wereape fell on him.

 - The final battle in GaoGaiGar, against the Zonuda Robot ends up being a particularly memorable example of this.
 GaoGaiGar's Stock Footage attacks, the Broken Phantom, Goldion Hammer, and Hell and Heaven, all prove to be ineffectual against this enemy, and his Phantom Rings and Space Boosters are quickly destroyed.
 So then it gets into a brutal slugfest with the enemy robot, smashing in its head with its bare hands and legs and tearing off limbs before ripping its hands through it to pull out the core.